 The 2017 GMC Acadia is offered in SE, SLE, SLT, All Terrain, and Denali models.
 Pricing starts at $29,995 for an SE with front-wheel drive and ranges up to $47,845 for a Denali with all-wheel drive.
 Options can push that total past $50,000.

-The Denali model comes with 20-inch wheels and a hands-free power liftgate, Other features that are standard by the time you get to the Denali model include HID headlamps, heated and ventilated front seats, heated second-row seats, a power tilt/telescoping steering column, an 8.0-inch configurable instrument panel display, and a heated steering wheel.
-The Denali is also the only Acadia offered with active dampers that GMC calls "Continuously Variable Ride Control."
+The Denali model is loaded with such luxuries as a hands-free power liftgate, heated and ventilated front seats, heated second-row seats, a power tilt/telescoping steering column, an 8.0-inch configurable instrument panel display, and a heated steering wheel.
+The Denali is also the only Acadia offered with Continuously Variable Ride Control.

 GMC's Intellilink infotainment system is updated this year.
 The 8.0-inch center touchscreen carries over, but it adds Apple Car Play and Android Auto compatibility, as well as access to three new apps: Glympse, The Weather Channel, and At Your Service.
 A new my GMC mobile app also lets owners control several features of the Acadia remotely.